One of the most divisive phrases in the world of film in recent years must be the dreaded ‘directors cut’.

-In 2002 i had really no access to internet forums and the like, so these were just my own thoughts & feelings.
-It would be some time before i would fully appreciate there was an awful lot of listeners & fans out there thinking pretty much the same thing.
+In 2002 i had little access to internet forums and the like, so these were just my own thoughts & feelings.
+It would be some time before i would fully appreciate that there was an awful lot of listeners & fans out there thinking pretty much the same thing.
 The more i investigated, words & phrases like compression, brickwalling and the ‘loudness wars’ became recurring themes.

 Crucially as time went on the band themselves began to admit that after a difficult and protracted recording process, mistakes had indeed been made and that they too were less than delighted with the end result.